Ultimate Tubeless Sealant Development

 1. Making Injectable Sealant

 When we tried this, we saw it worked!
 It took a few tries to get the ideal lengths dialed in, but as long as you didn't inject it really quickly, the sealant was able to go through the valve!
-What ended up being the second hardest part of this project was solved and made us realize that this really would be possible.
+What ended up being the second hardest part of this project was solved, and it made us realize that this really would be possible.

 2. Make the Sealant Last Longer

 Making the sealant last longer wasn't an easy task, but we had a bunch of ideas to test.
 The most difficult part of testing sealant longevity is that it takes a really long time.
-If you want a sealant that can reliably last six months you need...at least six months.
+If you want a sealant that can reliably last six months, you need at least six months.
 If that one doesn't work, you are back to square one to start again.

 Our previous edition would last three months pretty reliably in ideal conditions.
-If you left your bike on the balcony, lived at elevation, had certain tires, used a compressor with rusty water in it or CO2 to inflate the tire, etc it could drive that down to a pretty short time period.
+If you left your bike on the balcony, lived at elevation, had certain tires, used a compressor with rusty water in it or CO2 to inflate the tire, etc, it could drive that down to a pretty short time period.

-After tons of different latex blends to look at potential longevity solutions we settled on an industry first of a natural and synthetic latex blend.
-We saw some really promising early results but also some odd interactions so we went about testing all sorts of combinations of types of both as well as the blend.
-The ultimate formula we have seen last well over six months, over and over again with multiple riders, conditions, etc. Some we have seen last over a year.
+After tons of different latex blends to look at potential longevity solutions, we settled on an industry first of a natural and synthetic latex blend.
+We saw some really promising early results, but also some odd interactions, so we went about testing all sorts of combinations of types of both, as well as the blend.
+The ultimate formula we have seen last well over six months, over and over again, with multiple riders, conditions, etc. Some we have seen last over a year.

 3. The Two Step System Is Too Complicated

-We already covered how we created a sealant that could do just that so the only real question is "Did we lose any sealing power?"
+We already covered how we created a sealant that could do just that, so the only real question is "Did we lose any sealing power?"
 That brings us to the testing process.

 Sealant Testing

-Like we said earlier, testing a product that needs to perform for 6+ months is extremely time consuming.
-Since longevity wasn't the only goal we could split this into a few parts and start with the two goals that are quicker to test.
+Like we said earlier, testing a product that needs to perform for 6+ months is extremely time-consuming.
+Since longevity wasn't the only goal, we could split this into a few parts and start with the two goals that are quicker to test.

 1. Does it still seal?